Jitendex/edrdg-dictionary-archive-utils/README.md

 hundreds of patches would be applied to the repo's original base file (from 2023) to get to 2025.

+> [!WARNING]
+> Patching these large XML files is computationally expensive, and it
+> may take several minutes to patch a base file from 2023 to the latest
+> version.
+If the latest version of a file is all you need, you should
+> get it from the EDRDG FTP server instead.

 # Updating the Archive

 The `update` command builds the latest archived version of each file